Introduction: The Question of Control

 Example: 185.119.160.10

-This is the global, worldwide unique address that your router receives from the ISP (Internet Service Provider).
-Your network is only reachable from the global internet using this address.
+This is the globally unique address your router receives from your ISP (Internet Service Provider).
+It is the only way your network can be reached from the wider internet.
 Public IP addresses are a scarce resource and are officially managed.

 Private IP Addresses